Skip to contents

 ...

-Additional parameters to pass to rstan::sampling.
+Additional parameters to pass to stan_opts().

 Value

-A list containing: predictions (a data frame ordered by date with the primary, and secondary observations, and a summary of the model estimated secondary observations), posterior which contains a summary of the entire model posterior, data (a list of data used to fit the model), and fit (the stanfit object).
+A list containing: predictions (a <data.frame> ordered by date with the primary, and secondary observations, and a summary of the model estimated secondary observations), posterior which contains a summary of the entire model posterior, data (a list of data used to fit the model), and fit (the stanfit object).

 Examples